danfmaia/economic-model-papers/papers/UBI-progressive-adoption-model-in-USA/README.md

-# UBI Progressive Adoption Model for the USA
+# A Mathematical Model for Progressive Adoption of Universal Basic Income in the United States of America - README

-This directory contains the model-centric paper **"A Mathematical Model for Progressive Adoption of Universal Basic Income for the United States of America"**, along with the associated code, data, and figures.
+This directory contains the model-centric paper **"A Mathematical Model for Progressive Adoption of Universal Basic Income in the United States of America"**, along with the associated code, data, and figures.

 ## **Overview**

-The study develops a theoretical model to simulate the economic and social impacts of progressively implementing a Universal Basic Income (UBI) in the United States.
+The study develops a theoretical model to simulate the economic and social impacts of progressively implementing a Universal Basic Income (UBI) in the USA.
 It examines various scenarios and analyzes key indicators such as GDP growth, government debt, poverty rates, and income inequality.

 ## **Contents**